lukas-blecher/LaTeX-OCR/README.md

 ## Using the model
 1. Download/Clone this repository
-2. For now you need to install the Python dependencies specified in `requirements.txt` (look [above](#Requirements))
-3. The latest model checkpoint will be downloaded the first time the program is executed.
-Alternatively you can download the `weights.pth` (and optionally `image_resizer.pth`) file from the [Releases](https://github.com/lukas-blecher/LaTeX-OCR/releases/latest)->Assets section and place it in the `checkpoints` directory
+2. Run `pip install -e .`

 Thanks to [@katie-lim](https://github.com/katie-lim), you can use a nice user interface as a quick way to get the model prediction.
-Just call the GUI with `python pix2tex.gui`.
+Just call the GUI with `pix2tex_gui`.
 From here you can take a screenshot and the predicted latex code is rendered using [MathJax](https://www.mathjax.org/) and copied to your clipboard.

-Under linux, it is possible to use `gui.py` with `gnome-screenshot` which comes with multiple monitor support.
-You just need to run `python gui.py --gnome` (**Note:** you should install `gnome-screenshot` beforehand).
+Under linux, it is possible to use the GUI with `gnome-screenshot` which comes with multiple monitor support.
+You just need to run `pix2tex_gui --gnome` (**Note:** you should install `gnome-screenshot` beforehand).

 ![demo](https://user-images.githubusercontent.com/55287601/117812740-77b7b780-b262-11eb-81f6-fc19766ae2ae.gif)

 If the model is unsure about the what's in the image it might output a different prediction every time you click "Retry".
 With the `temperature` parameter you can control this behavior (low temperature will produce the same result).

-Alternatively you can use `pix2tex.cli` with similar functionality as `pix2tex.gui`, only as command line tool.
+Alternatively you can use `pix2tex_cli` with similar functionality as `pix2tex_gui`, only as command line tool.
 In this case you don't need to install PyQt5.
 Using this script you can also parse already existing images from the disk.

-**Note:** As of right now it works best with images of smaller resolution.
-Don't zoom in all the way before taking a picture.
-Double check the result carefully.
+The model works best with images of smaller resolution.
+That's why I added a preprocessing step where another neural network predicts the optimal resolution of the input image.
+This model will automatically resize the custom image to best resemble the training data and thus increase performance of images found in the wild.
+Still it's not perfect might not be able to handle huge images optimally, so don't zoom in all the way before taking a picture.

+Always double check the result carefully.
 You can try to redo the prediction with an other resolution if the answer was wrong.

-**Update:** I have trained an image classifier on randomly scaled images of the training data to predict the original size.
-This model will automatically resize the custom image to best resemble the training data and thus increase performance of images found in the wild.
-To use this preprocessing step, all you have to do is download the second weights file mentioned above.
-You should be able to take bigger (or smaller) images of the formula and still get a satisfying result

 ## Training the model [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1MqZSKzSgEnJB9lU7LyPma4bo4J3dnj1E)